 TheSocialMedwork was able to import the medicine for Danny to his home country, the Netherlands.
-This meant that he didn’t have to keep flying to New York every month, and could spend precious time at home with loved ones.
-Danny has already been able to enjoy three more Christmases with his family than he thought he would.
+This meant that he didn't have to keep flying to New York every month.
+Danny passed away in 2017 after spending three more valuable years than he thought he would with his family.

 Mirjam is a dedicated sportswoman, an avid reader, director of several elementary schools, married and a mother of two boys.
 In March 2014, at the age of 39, she was diagnosed with B-cell non-Hodgkin lymphoma (an aggressive fast-growing cancer).

 Her physician told her that 70–80% of patients respond well to conventional medicines.
 At first, Mirjam responded well to the chemotherapy, but this didn't last and her cancer progressed.
 She tried other treatments, including chemotherapy and various immunotherapies.
 Had the tumour been small enough she might be able to receive a stem-cell transplant, but it wasn’t, and so she was running out of options.
 Her physician suggested a novel immunotherapy that was not yet approved for non-Hodgkin lymphoma.
 They tried to join clinical trial but were unsuccessful.
 It looked like the end of the road for Mirjam.